partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 I’m taken with a few of the interactions that emerged while I was working on this sketch:

-- **Cursor proxemics to show attention.** It’s a powerful pattern, to use the position of a cursor to show where an NPC is paying attention, and distance to allow it to chip in with varying levels of confident.
-Cursors aren’t a long-term solution (neither smartphones and spatial computing use cursors) but there’s something here to explore.
+- **Cursor proxemics to show attention.** It’s a powerful pattern, to use the position of a cursor to show where an NPC is paying attention, and distance to allow it to chip in with varying levels of confidence.
+Cursors aren’t an all-purpose solution (neither smartphones nor VR headsets use cursors) but there’s something here to explore.
 - **Multiple helpful AIs, not just one.** As a user, I can have a _”theory of mind”_ about a focused AI that I can’t with a general-purpose copilot.
 There’s my affordance right there.
 I can see a world in which we bring in different AIs with different goals at different project stages.

 **tl;dr:** AI-as-teammate is an approach that answers some (though not all) of today’s issues in AI interactions.
 Future solutions will likely combine several approaches; this one has some unique strengths.